calendar-team/calendar-docs/src/calendar-backend-deploy-to-ec2.md

          ![attach_iam_role_to_ec2_new_role.png](./images/attach_iam_role_to_ec2_new_role.png)
     10. Configure cron on EC2
          - SSH into the EC2 machine
-         - Install `crond` becaues it's not present by default:
+         - Install `crond` because it's not present by default:
             - install `cronie`
                ```
                sudo dnf install cronie